Blog

 Original text My translation Notes on the mathematics Notes on the translation

-• Below, “bhājya” means “the number to be factored” — as the word occurs frequently, I’ll call it $N$.
+• Below, “bhājya” means “the number to be factored” — as the word occurs frequently, I’ll call it N.

 • I’ve used the simple imperative mood—find this, try that, etc—instead of “one must find…”, or “…are tried”.